Fedjmike/fcc/readme.markdown

 - `VALGRIND`, default: true (if Valgrind is found)

 Makefile targets:
-- `all clean print  tests-all print-tests  selfbuild`
+- `all clean print  tests print-tests  selfbuild`

 Use the `FCC` option to choose which copy of FCC to run the tests against.